Tommy McDonald (American football): Dallas Cowboys

 In 1964, he was switched from flanker to split end, because the Cowboys already had an accomplished flanker in Franklin Clarke and split end Billy Howton had just retired.
 Looking to improve the receiving corps to help the young quarterback Don Meredith, they also traded with the Pittsburgh Steelers to get Buddy Dial.

 In his only season with the club, he registered 46 receptions for 612 yards (13.3 average) and 2 touchdowns (one of them against the Eagles).
 In 1965, with the emergence of rookie Bob Hayes he was traded to the Los Angeles Rams in exchange for placekicker Danny Villanueva on May 14.

 Los Angeles Rams

-McDonald recorded a career-high 67 passes for 1,036 yards and 9 touchdowns in 1965.
+McDonald recorded a career-high 67 receptions for 1,036 yards and 9 touchdowns in 1965.
 He was selected to his last Pro Bowl.
 In 1967 he was traded to the Atlanta Falcons in exchange for a draft choice.

 Atlanta Falcons

 On September 10, 1968, he was waived following a season with 33 receptions for 436 yards and 4 touchdowns.